Skip to content

 4. Assess server risk

-You should assess the security risk for all your assets as part of your general Windows patch management process, but it’s especially important for servers since they have far-reaching implications.
+You should assess the security risk for all your assets as part of your general Windows patch management process, but it’s especially important to consider server security since it can have far-reaching implications.
 Consider the following factors:

-Patching every security vulnerability on your servers probably won’t be possible except in your wildest fantasies.
-But once you’ve analyzed the risks, you can better prioritize patches so that you at least address the most pressing vulnerabilities.
+Some emergency patches may call for immediate deployment to mitigate active exploits, but patching every security vulnerability on your servers probably won’t be possible except in your wildest fantasies.
+Once you’ve analyzed the risks, you can better prioritize security patches so you at least address the most pressing vulnerabilities.

 5. Schedule routine server patching

 Scheduling routine updates is the easiest way to make sure they actually get done.
-Otherwise, it’s all too easy to push them off to deal with all the password resets, troubleshooting, and ID-10T errors.
+Otherwise, it’s all too easy to push software updates off to deal with all the password resets, troubleshooting, and ID-10T errors.

-Automate whatever you can.
+Automate patch management whenever you can.
 Automated patch management reduces manual work, streamlines the process, and allows you to apply software patches more consistently.

-Patch deployment in an isolated testing environment helps protect your production environment.
+Test patches in an isolated testing environment to help protect your production environment.
 If the latest patch has unforeseen consequences, at least it won’t interrupt business operations.
-Once you’ve determined the effects of a patch, you can more confidently apply it to your production environment.
+Once you’ve determined the effects of a patch, you can more confidently apply it to your production server.
+Testing patches in a sandbox environment lets you catch issues early and avoid the whole crying-into-your-coffee-mug thing.

 7. Back up your server